9th Gr. Literature

 9th grade, first semester:

 Before we read any new books for high school, we will study the familiar--fairy tales.
 As these books are familiar, we need not re-read them all, but we will use them as examples as we study literary criticism.
-Using several resources, including A Landscape with Dragons, The Natural History of Make-Believe, The Oxford Companion To Fairy Tales, and C. S. Lewis' Of Other Worlds, we will take all our past study of children's literature to the literary chopping block.
+Using several resources, including A Landscape with Dragons, The Natural History of Make-Believe and The Oxford Companion To Fairy Tales (each used carefully and critically), and C. S. Lewis' Of Other Worlds, we examine all our past reading of children's literature with a mature eye.
 Since we have read many of the selections we will discuss, I have chosen annotated editions (not study guides!!) to enhance our understanding of the stories we will discuss.
 We will endeavor to answer the following questions:

 Who are the great authors?
 What inspired them?